 Money isn’t everything when it comes to choosing a career.
-But what if you could find a field you love, and make at least $100,000 a year?
+But what if you could find a job to get rich?

 Getting a degree in one of these areas is not a guarantee that you’ll strike it rich.
 There’s a disparity in earnings even within the same occupation.
 How much you make will depend on where you live, who your employer is and what specialization you chose.